martinapugliese/martinapugliese.github.io/_pages/podcasts.md

 * [The big steal](https://www.thebigstealpodcast.com/) (finished?): by G Esler, a very interesting reconstruction of the aftermath of the fall of the Soviet Union that led today's plutocracy
 * [Wind of change](https://crooked.com/podcast-series/wind-of-change/) (2020, finished): a bit out there but I went with it as it's by P Radden Keffe, whose investigative journalism work I appreciate.
 It follows a crazy rumour whereby Scorpion's "Wind of change" was written/commissioned by the CIA for propaganda.
 It's interesting - I hate conspiracies and would have never chosen this but despite the wild story you learn a lot about the times
 * [ITA] [L'invasione](https://www.ilpost.it/podcasts/l-invasione/) - un podcast in 5 puntate (de Il Post) sulle lingue indoeuropee e la loro storia, bellissimo
+* [A language I love is ...](https://dannybate.com/podcast/), by D L Bate, explores one language at a time with experts, wonderful

 ## Science